 The fair value of financial instruments that are not traded in an active market are determined by using valuation techniques.
 Private equity investments for which market quotations are not readily available are valued at their fair values by the board of directors.
 Private equity valuations are usually generated by the managers of the underlying portfolio of investments on a quarterly basis and are actually received with a delay of at least one-to-two months after the quarter end date.
-As a result, the year-end net asset value predominantly consists of portfolio valuations provided by the investment managers of the underlying funds as of 30 September 2020, adjusted for subsequent capital calls and distributions.
+As a result, the year-end net asset value predominantly consists of portfolio valuations provided by the investment managers of the underlying funds as of 30 September 2021, adjusted for subsequent capital calls and distributions.
 The investment manager will report to the board of directors when it considers that the (most recent) valuation of a fund investment is materially misstated when applying the above valuation methods.
 In such case, the board of directors will determine the necessary adjustments using the results of its own review and analysis.
 Refer to note 3 for more details.
 The valuation adjustments relate to events subsequent to the last capital account valuation statement received but based upon information provided by the investment manager.
 In estimating the fair value of fund investments, the investment manager in its valuation recommendation to the board of directors considers all appropriate and applicable factors (including a sensitivity to non-observable market factors) relevant to their value, including but not limited to the following:

-- reference to the fund investment's reporting information including consideration of any time lags between the date of the latest available reporting and the balance sheet date of the Group in those situations where no December valuation of the underlying fund is available (100.0 per cent of private equity assets as of 30 January 2021).
+- reference to the fund investment's reporting information including consideration of any time lags between the date of the latest available reporting and the balance sheet date of the Group.
 This includes a detailed analysis of exits (trade sales, initial public offerings, etc.) which the fund investments have had in the period between the latest available reporting and the balance sheet date of the Group, as well as other relevant valuation information.
-This information is a result of continuous contact with the investment managers and, specifically, by monitoring calls made to the investment managers, distribution notices received from the investment managers in the period between the latest available report and the balance sheet date of the Group, as well as the monitoring of other financial information sources and the assessment thereof: - reference to recent transaction prices; - result of operational and environmental assessments: periodic valuation reviews are made of the valuations of the underlying investments as reported by the investment managers to determine if the values are reasonable, accurate and reliable.
+This information is a result of continuous contact with the investment managers and, specifically, by monitoring calls made to the investment managers, distribution notices received from the investment managers in the period between the latest available report and the balance sheet date of the Group, as well as the monitoring of other financial information sources and the assessment thereof; - reference to recent transaction prices: - result of operational and environmental assessments: periodic valuation reviews are made of the valuations of the underlying investments as reported by the investment managers to determine if the values are reasonable, accurate and reliable.
 These reviews include a fair value estimation using widely recognised valuation methods such as multiples analysis and discounted cash flow analysis;